 The EIT will also ensure coherence with the European Innovation Ecosystems strand of Horizon Europe and explore opportunities for synergies with the Sharing Excellence part of the programme, including with the COST Association.
-Furthermore, the EIT will exploit synergies with other EU programmes supporting human capital development and innovation (e.g., the ESF+, ERDF, Erasmus, MSCA, DEAP, and NEB).
+Furthermore, the EIT will further exploit and establish synergies with other EU programmes supporting human capital development and innovation (e.g., the ESF+, ERDF, Erasmus, MSCA, DEAP, and NEB).
 The EIT's initiative to enhance innovation and entrepreneurship capacity at higher education institutions will be a key driver in this respect.

-The EIT will also contribute to the implementation of the New European Innovation Agenda, which positions the EIT as one of the key innovation actors contributing to EU innovation flagship initiatives like the EIT Deep Tech Talent Initiative, Deep Tech Innovation Valleys, Innovation Intern, and Women Entrepreneurship and Leadership schemes.
+The EIT will also contribute to the implementation of the New European Innovation Agenda, which positions the EIT as one of the key innovation actors contributing to EU innovation flagship initiatives like the EIT Deep Tech Talent Initiative, Innovation Valleys, Innovation Internship scheme in Tech companies, and Women Entrepreneurship and Leadership schemes.